-- 1. Winter watering of deciduous and evergreen trees and other plant material shall be arranged and at the expense of the Responsible Party until such time as Final Acceptance is received.
-Winter watering generally means a deep soaking once a month when temperatures are above 40° F. - The Responsible Party shall water rights-of-way and median landscapes, in magnesium chloride stress areas, a minimum once in early spring to flush salts and other toxins off foliage and down through the soil below the root zone.

-807.4 Protection, Maintenance, Acceptance, Guarantee, and Warranty
+- G. Mulching - 1.
+Immediately prior to plant bed mulching, obtain inspection and approval of planting bed irrigation system in operation.
+Bed areas shall be free from grass and weeds immediately prior to mulching. - 2.
+Shredded wood mulch shall be installed per the planting details using landscape fabric underneath. - H. Winter Watering - Winter watering of deciduous and evergreen trees and other plant material shall be arranged and at the expense of the Responsible Party until such time as Final Acceptance is received.
+Winter watering generally means a deep soaking once a month when temperatures are above 40° F. - 2.
+The Responsible Party shall water rights-of-way and median landscapes, in magnesium chloride stress areas, a minimum once in early spring to flush salts and other toxins off foliage and down through the soil below the root zone. - 807.4 Protection, Maintenance, Acceptance, Guarantee, and Warranty